Learning to Validate the Quality of Detected Landmarks: System, training, and augmentation parameters

 For the training of our network, we used DLIB~\cite{king2009dlib}.
 The training was performed on a POWER8 server from IBM with four Nvidia Tesla P100 GPUs and 1TB of RAM.
 For the evaluation and measuring the inference runtime, we used a desktop computer with an NVIDIA GeForce GTX 1050ti, 16GB of RAM and an Intel i5-4570 CPU.
 The network architecture itself is shown in Figure~\ref{fig:networkarch} and consists of an initial convolution layer followed by a max pooling.
 Afterward, three residual blocks are used with 64, 128 and 256 layers, respectively.
-The end of our architecture consists of two fully connected layers, wherein the last layer has 204 outputs.
-These 204 outputs represent the coordinates of 68 landmarks (x and y) as well as 68 values for the validation signal.
+After each convolution, we used a batch normalization layer followed by a rectifier linear unit.
+The end of our architecture consists of two fully connected layers, wherein the last layer has $3*l$ outputs with the validation loss and $2*l$ without. $l$ represents the number of landmarks.
+This means that for the 300W~\cite{zhu2012face} dataset with 68 landmarks our output layer has $3*68=204$ neurons using the validation loss.
+These three values represent the x and y coordinate as well as the validation signal per landmark.

-Weight decay was set to $5\times10^{−4}$ and momentum to 0.9 with a batch size of 10.
-We did not use batch normalization or dropout during training and all nonlinear activation functions are ReLus.
-All images during training and evaluation were converted to grayscale.
-For the training of both networks we used Equation~\ref{eq:l1validloss} with the Manhattan distance~\ref{eq:manhattenvalidloss} for the validation loss.
+\textbf{Naming convention:} For our evaluation we trained four CNNs for each data set (300W~\cite{zhu2012face}, AFLW~\cite{koestinger11a}, and WFLW~\cite{wayne2018lab}).
+All CNNs follow the same architecture as shown in Figure~\ref{fig:networkarch}.
+NON: CNN using no validation signal and no batch balancing.
+NOBB: CNN using the validation signal and no batch balancing.
+BBO: CNN using the validation signal and batch balancing (PLBB) with an online update.
+BB: CNN using the validation signal and batch balancing (PLBB) with an update of the loss value for all training samples every 10\% of an epoch.

-For data augmentation, we used randomly added noise of up to 30\%.
-The face bounding box was randomly shifted by up to 40\% of the image in any direction (corners or between).
-Scaling was performed between a factor of [0.8, 1.2] for each axis (x and y) independently.
-With a probability of 50\% we added Gaussian blur to the image in the range σ=1.0-2.0.
-Additionally, we added occlusions with the same chance of 50\% which could cover up to 50\% of the image.
-The color of the occlusion was also randomly chosen in the range [0, 30] (dark), [200, 255] (bright) or random values between [0, 255].
-The last data augmentation was the color contrast which is the most important part to be applicable to NIR images.
-The contrast was adjusted with a randomly selected value between [-80, 80] for the entire image and applied it before the occlusion step.
-All the augmentations are computed online which means that the likelihood for our network to see the identical image twice is very low.
+\textbf{Data augmentation:} For data augmentation, we used randomly added noise of up to 20\%.
+The face bounding box was randomly shifted by up to 20\% of the image in any direction (corners or between) and rotated between in the range [-1, 1] radian.
+Gaussian blur was added to the image in the range σ=[1.0, 1.3].
+Additionally, we added occlusions which could cover up to 50\% of the image.
+The gray value of the occlusion was also randomly chosen in the range [0, 30] (dark), [200, 255] (bright) or randomly between [0, 255].
+The last data augmentation was the contrast which was adjusted with a randomly selected value between [-30, 30].